A bit of backstory when I first started developing React Native apps, I found there weren’t

 Which is a bug tracking tool.
 When our app is published to the Play store the JavaScript is minified and so Bugsnag cannot

 give us a proper stack trace without the source maps.
-We must “tag” each upload with a version, hence we look in app.json
+We must “tag” each upload with a version, hence we look in app.json file

 for the current app version.
-This job requires artifacts from the previous android publishing job publish:android:package
+This job requires artifacts from the previous android publishing job publish:android:package,

-.
-We need access to the bundle generated in the assets
+hence we mark it a dependency in dependencies.
+We need access to the bundle generated in the assets folder from the

 previous job.
 Rather than repeat the same “actions” here to generate the files we need.